Beautifully built intuitive cabin, effortless performance, exceptionally cool image, the look on Tesla drivers’ faces

 And while Polestar’s first homebrew effort was a plug-in hybrid – the beautiful, £140,000 Polestar 1, this is where it gets serious.
 The 1 was a limited-edition headline-grabber.
 This is the Polestar 2, and it’s a fully-fledged production car designed to do the hard yards in establishing Polestar as a big player in the EV scene.
 It’s gunning for the biggest bullseye of them all right now: the Tesla Model 3.

 Previewed as a Volvo concept several years ago, the Polestar 2 uses its height not just to offer a more commanding view of the road than a conventional saloon, but also to carve out space for the water-cooled battery pack, which lies beneath the cabin.
-It’ll juice the 2 for a claimed range of up to 292 miles, with the Performance Pack box ticked.
+It’ll juice the top-of-the-range 2 for almost 300 miles, with or without the optional £5,000 Performance Pack box ticked.

-Now, an equivalent Tesla Model 3 Long Range is good for another 50 miles of claimed endurance, and for some folks, the argument will end there.
-But we’ll not get utterly bogged down in Tesla tit-for tat now.
-The head-to-head showdown will come later.
+Now, an equivalent Tesla Model 3 Long Range is good for another 60 miles of claimed endurance, and for some folks, the argument will end there.
+But we’ll not get utterly bogged down in Tesla tit-for tat here.

 Polestar is finding its feet in the market and wants to do things its own way.
 CEO Thomas Ingenlath (an ex-Volvo design boss himself) hints Polestar’s USPs will be build quality and the completeness of the car and ownership experience, not YouTube-friendly 0-60 times.